-G8-plus will therefore not be involved when entrepreneurs have the following characteristics.
+G8plus will not be involved when entrepreneurs have the following characteristics.